School Attendance Information

 - Parents/Carers must notify the school on the first day of the illness – preferably by phone by 9.30 a.m.

 If a pupil takes 10 days’ holiday during any academic year, that pupil can only achieve 94.7% attendance.
 Any further absence will mean that they will be further disadvantaged with attendance falling even lower.

 All of the above measures are designed to ensure our children at St John’s miss as little school as possible.
 Every child matters and every child’s education is vital to their lifelong learning.
-Good attendance plays a crucial part in enabling every child to succeed and thus achieve their God given potential.
+Good attendance plays a crucial part in enabling every child to succeed and thus achieve their potential and flourish.